blackfennec-org/blackfennec/docs/source/project/management/engineering_project/refinement.rst

 ------------

 **Consider adding usability tests**
-A :ref:`usability study <usability_study>` was conducted with the participation of four completely uninvolved people, which we selected on the basis of the :ref:`personas <personas>` we created.
+A :ref:`usability study <usability_study_v0_6>` was conducted with the participation of four completely uninvolved people, which we selected on the basis of the :ref:`personas <personas>` we created.